A recent report says that 45% of mid-market companies are generating half of their revenue from the overseas market.

 No matter which business you’re in, a basic survey of the market always requires weighing up demand and supply.
 For that, you don’t need to be a market research analyst.
 As everything is taking place online, you don’t have to worry about setting up the brick-and-mortar store.
 Just put the below elements in action:

-- Research on what will be the delivery system setup and how it can be convenient for all parties
+Research what will be the delivery system setup and how it can be convenient for all parties

 Well, it’s common knowledge that where there is a demand, there is a supply.
-In short, odds are in your favour to proceed with global expansion.
+In short, the odds are in your favor to proceed with global expansion.

 Your next question should be how to research the market without leaving your desk.